ImperialSquid/zotero-zotts/README.md

   - Rebind the speak, pause and cancel shortcuts to use other letters
   - Change what happens when you're holding `Ctrl/Cmd` vs `Ctrl/Cmd + Shift`
 - **Specify substitutions**
-   - A lot of TTS engines don't pronouce things how you might want, you can tell ZoTTS text to look out for and what to replace it with
+   - A lot of TTS engines don't pronounce things how you might want, you can tell ZoTTS text to look out for and what to replace it with
    - Patterns to be replaced can be either raw strings or regex patterns
+- **Create favourites**
+   - Create a set of favourites with specific voices and other settings
+   - You can quickly cycle between favourites with the shortcut
+   - Especially useful for users who might read in multiple languages

 ## Contributing :wrench:
 Refer to the [contribution guide](docs/CONTRIBUTING.md) for details on setting up your environment and places to start!